main() Method Explained in Java

 Short Answer

-The main() method is the entry point of a Java application, and the JVM starts execution from this method.
+The main() method is the entry point of a Java application, and the JVM begins execution from this method.

 Detailed Answer

-The main() method is declared as public static void main(String[] args) so that the JVM can access it without creating an object.
-It does not return any value and accepts command-line arguments for runtime input.
+The main() method is declared as public static void main(String[] args) so that the JVM can access and execute it without creating an object.
+It does not return any value and accepts command-line arguments that are passed during runtime.
+The JVM strictly searches for this exact signature to start program execution.

 Key Takeaway

 The main() method is mandatory for standalone Java applications.
-Its exact signature allows the JVM to locate and start program execution correctly.
+Its exact signature allows the JVM to locate and invoke the starting point of execution.
+Mastering this concept is fundamental before moving to advanced Java topics such as object-oriented programming, collections, multithreading, and frameworks.